$20.45-$25.34 hourly / $3,545.28-$4,391.98 monthly / $42,543.36-$52,703.76 annual

 Provides individuals and groups with information related to financial aid, job placement, career, and educational planning.

-Assists students with disabilities in accessing a variety of services by providing support services such as test proctoring, note-taking, reader services, special parking, registration assistance, mobility assistance, etc.
+Assists students with disabilities in accessing a variety of services by providing support services such as test proctoring, note-taking, reader services, tutoring, special parking, registration assistance, mobility assistance, etc.

 Refers students to various campus departments and community organizations for further information and assistance regarding specialized programs and services.

 Effectively utilizes standard office software applications to prepare correspondence concerning specialized programs and services.